sosaysthecaptain/jsondb/README.md

 ## DBObjectHandlers are used to create, get, and find objects
 While methods on `DBObject` are used to access fields within a single object, instances of `DBOBjectHandler` are used to create, destroy, get, batchGet, and scan DBobjects within a table.
 Handlers are instantiated with AWS credentials, DynamoDB table names, and s3 bucket names.

-Handlers may be timeOrdered or not: those that are have a `seriesKey` used as a common primary key, and are automatically assigned a timestamp as a sortKey upon creation.
+Handlers may be timeOrdered or not: those that are have a `seriesKey` used as a common primary key, and are automatically assigned a timestamp as a seriesKey upon creation.
 DBObjects belonging to a timeOrdered handler can fetched pagewise by timestamp.

 Handlers, as discussed here, are top-level, but handlers can also be assigned to paths on a DBObject, like any other piece of data, in which case they are called `collections`.
 Collections are universally timeOrdered, and will be covered in depth later.

 ### Instantiating a DBObjectHandler, and a note on DynamoDB table setup
-Handlers are instantiated with AWS credentials, and refer to a specific table. **Tables for jsondb must be set with a primaryKey of 'uid', of type string, and a sortKey of 'ts', of type number.**
+Handlers are instantiated with AWS credentials, and refer to a specific table. **Tables for jsondb must be set with a primaryKey of 'uid', of type string, and a seriesKey of 'ts', of type number.**

 ```javascript
 let userHandler = new jsondb.DBObjectHandler({